Francis Allman

 Francis Allman was a commissioned officer of the British Army and was born in County Clare, Ireland on 1 November 1780.
-He enlisted as an ensign in the Queen's Royal RegimentFoot with his brother John in 1794.
-He was active during the Peninsular War (1807–1814), and received a severe sabre wound to the head at Albuera which led to his capture by the French who held him prisoner until 1815.
+He enlisted as an ensign in the Queen's Royal Regiment of Foot with his brother John in 1794.

+In 1803, he joined the 48th (Northamptonshire) Regiment of Foot as a lieutenant.
+He was active during the Peninsular War (1807–1814), and fought in the Battle of Talavera and the Battle of Albuera.
+He received a severe sabre wound to the head at Albuera which led to his capture by the French who held him prisoner at Verdun until 1815.
 In 1807 he married Sarah Wilson in Gibraltar and by the time he emigrated to Australia they had three children.

-Colonial career
+Commandant at Port Macquarie

-On 30 April 1818 Allman arrived at Sydney in command of a detachment of the 48th Regiment.
-In 1821 the Governor of New South Wales Lachlan Macquarie decided to create a convict settlement at Port Macquarie, some 390 kilometres north of Sydney.
-Allman was appointed commandant and magistrate of the convict settlement which consisted initially of 41 soldiers and 60 convicts who had been selected for their 'good conduct'.
+On 30 April 1818, Allman arrived at Sydney in the Colony of New South Wales in command of a detachment of the 48th Regiment.

+In 1821, the Governor of New South Wales, Lachlan Macquarie, decided to create a convict settlement at Port Macquarie, some 390 kilometres north of Sydney.
+Allman was appointed Commandant and magistrate of the convict settlement which consisted initially of 41 soldiers and 60 convicts who had been selected for their 'good conduct'.
 They left Sydney on 17 March 1821 but on the voyage most of the Allman family's possessions were washed overboard causing them added hardship once they arrived at Port Macquarie.
-Allman and his family remained at Port Macquarie until April 1824 and over that time pioneered sugar-cane production at the outpost.
+Allman and his family remained at Port Macquarie until April 1824 and over that time he directed the establishment of the settlement and pioneered the sugar-cane production at the outpost.